Rome Early Christianity Tour – An Exploration of the Underground Church and Beyond

 Basilica of the Holy Cross

 Surprisingly one of the lesser known churches in Rome, Santa Croce is nevertheless one of the most important in the world.
-Within, its true hidden treasures are some of the most important relics in the entire history of Christendom – relics of the Passion and Crucifixion of Jesus Christ.
+Within, its true hidden treasures are some of the most important relics in the entire history of Christendom – Relics of the Passion and Crucifixion of Jesus Christ.

 Outside the Basilica of St Cement.